HimC29/HimC29/README.md

   *Expanded my JavaScript knowledge with new concepts and ES6 modules, while refining styling skills.*

 - [URL Shortener](https://github.com/HimC29/URL-Shortener) – A full stack website that shortens URLs
-  *Taught me how to make a proper Express.js backend app with a MongoDB database.*
+  *Taught me how to make and host a proper Express.js backend app with a MongoDB database on Render.*

 - [Arduino Boombox](https://github.com/HimC29/Arduino-Boombox) – A boombox that plays music powered by an Arduino and DFPlayer
   *Gained experience with low-level programming, improved code efficiency, and worked with additional Arduino components.*